TerraEclipse/react-mapboxgl/README.md

 About
 -----

-Inspired greatly by [react-mapbox-gl](https://github.com/alex3165/react-mapbox-gl), this aims to be as close of a 1-to-1 mapping of the `mapbox-gl-js` API to react as possible.
+This aims to be as close of a 1-to-1 mapping of the `mapbox-gl-js` API to react as possible.
 It takes the largely imperative `mapbox-gl-js` codebase and wraps it in declarative react components.
 A few goals:

 - Declarative way to create mapbox-gl maps.
 - Support as close to 100% of the `mapbox-gl-js` API as makes sense.
 - Leverage the `mapbox-gl-js` way of doing things wherever possible.
-  - Unlinke Uber's mapbox lib (which is great), this means using the mapbox api to handle map position, movement, etc. (but with a prop-based API).
-  - Doesn't provide too many high-level abstractions for things like 'Features' or 'Markers' (yet), rather provide the building blocks to do that using idiomatic mapbox-gl methods.
-  - This means we get to rely on mapbox's performance improvements wherever possible, rather than having to engineer our own.
 - "Everything is a component"
   - You should be able to do thinks like render layers, bind click handlers, respond to hovering over layers, ect. by merely rendering components.
   - Many maps will only need a render method, no state to juggle.
   - The core attempts to split things out to composable components wherever possible.

+Inspired and bootstrapped from [react-mapbox-gl](https://github.com/alex3165/react-mapbox-gl).

 Installation
 ------------